-Booking to be returned to kimangelacoe@gmail.com marked for attention Kim or by post to address at bottom of form.make payment
+Booking to be returned to kimangelacoe@gmail.com marked for attention Kim or by post to address at bottom of form.
+Please contact if you wish to make payment by BACS.

 Booking closes 10 days prior to event, late booking may be available but please call first call Kim on 07850 666125, a surcharge may be applicable.

+Please check below before submitting.